tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 It supports openGL only (==> DIRECTX IS NOT SUPPORTED <==).

-ImGui Addons does NOT modify the ImGui library itself in any way (i.e. imgui.cpp, imgui_draw.cpp and imgui_demo.cpp are untouched); it just adds:
+"ImGui Addons" does NOT modify the ImGui library itself in any way (i.e. imgui.cpp, imgui_draw.cpp and imgui_demo.cpp are untouched); it just adds:
 -> the "addons" subfolder.
 -> the two files "imgui_user.h" and "imgui_user.inl" (in the base ImGui folder).